The Eagle Has Landed (film): Development

-In October 1974, Paramount announced they had purchased the film rights to Jack Higgins' The Eagle Has Landed in partnership with Jack Wiener, formerly an executive at Paramount.
+In October 1974, Paramount announced it had purchased the film rights to Jack Higgins' The Eagle Has Landed in partnership with Jack Wiener, formerly an executive at Paramount.
 The book came out in 1975 and was a bestseller, but the author had doubted whether anyone would be interested in making a film of the novel because its protagonists were German soldiers.
-He was amazed that the rights were not only sold within a fortnight but that the film was brought to production so swiftly.
+He was amazed that the rights were not only sold within a fortnight, but also that the film was brought to production so swiftly.

 Casting

-Michael Caine was originally offered the part of Devlin but did not want to play a member of the IRA, so asked if he could have the role of Steiner.
-Richard Harris was in line to play Devlin, but ongoing comments he had made in support of the IRA and attendance at an IRA fundraising event in America embroiled him in scandal and drew threats to the film's producers, so he was removed from the production and Donald Sutherland was given the role instead.
+Michael Caine was originally offered the part of Devlin, but did not want to play a member of the IRA, so asked if he could have the role of Steiner.
+Richard Harris was in line to play Devlin, but ongoing comments he had made in support of the IRA and attendance at an IRA fundraising event in America embroiled him in scandal and drew threats to the film's producers, so he was removed from the production and Donald Sutherland was given the role, instead.

 In March 1976, The New York Times announced that David Bowie would play a German Nazi in the film if his schedule could be worked out.
 Jean Marsh's role was originally offered to Deborah Kerr, who turned it down.